knbknb/htmltable_2_R/README.md

 ![Plot](rehwiese.jpg)

 Again, I was not involved in creating this dataset, I just selected it because of its small size and simple structure.
 I'm not interpreting the data here.
-I was not involved in creating it.

-Todo: make the xpath-expression, and the selection of columns in the plot, a command line option
+Todo: make the xpath-expression, and the selection of columns in the plot, a command line option.
+Flip the coordinate axes.